Congratualations to the 2022 FLY Recognition Award Recipients!

 - Builds or contributes to a strong university partnership with the greater New Haven community

 - Encourages unity and community strength

-4. Diversity & Inclusion Champion
+3. Diversity and Inclusion Champion

 The following criteria describe guiding principles of a Diversity & Inclusion Champion, reflecting work that takes place at Yale University.

 - Values and prioritizes the well-being of people in achieving workplace goals, with a focus on matters involving work-life balance, diversity and inclusion, and accessibility